Legal Basis for Appeal

 The Tribunal can hear appeals of reconsideration decisions that:

-1. Result in a refusal to pay a child care subsidy; or
+1. Result in a refusal to pay a child care benefits;

-2. Result in a discontinuance or reduction of a child care subsidy.
+2. Result in a discontinuance or reduction of a child care benefit; or

-You may also want to refer to sections 6.1 and 7 that place some restrictions on what may be appealed.
+You may also want to refer to section 15 that places some restrictions on what may be appealed.